We as Human: History

 The band released their first album independently on September 20, 2006 entitled Until We're Dead.
 Next, the band released an independent EP called Burning Satellites EP.
 Then, they released their first major label debut EP in 2011 on Atlantic Records, which was called We as Human EP, and this charted at No. 35 on the Billboard Top Christian Albums chart and No. 27 on the Heatseekers Albums chart.
 The band signed to Atlantic Records, and then released their debut major record label album, We As Human, on June 25, 2013.
 It debuted at No. 3 on the Billboard Christian Albums chart and No. 8 on the Billboard Hard Rock charts.
 The song "Strike Back" was nominated for 2013 Best Rock Song of the Year Dove award as well as peaking at No. 20 on the Hot Mainstream Rock Tracks chart.
 The band charted their first No. 1 single in May 2014 with their song "Take the Bullets Away", which features Flyleaf singer Lacey Sturm.

-The band broke up in 2016 due to lead singer Justin Cordle's extramarital affair.
+In 2016, lead singer Justin Cordle posted a letter on his personal blog stating that due to personal reasons, he would be stepping away from the band.
+Cordle owned the rights to the We as Human name, and the band dissolved thereafter.

 As We Ascend

-In February 2016 on "Ruined Radio", a podcast by former members Justin Forshaw and Jake Jones, it was said that they, along with former drummer Brooks Holt (who later decided not to join), were continuing their career through a different name as Justin Cordle owns the rights to We as Human.
+In February 2016 on "Ruined Radio", a podcast by former members Justin Forshaw and Jake Jones, it was said that they, along with former drummer Brooks Holt (who later decided not to join), were continuing their career through a different name.
 They later named their new project As We Ascend.
 With the help of a PledgeMusic campaign, they released their debut album, Farewell to Midnight, on March 17, 2017.